Trello vs. monday.com: which tool you should choose in 2021

 In addition to being available every single day, our incredible team of customer success wizards have an average response time of less than 60 minutes!
 So have no fear, monday support is always near!

 Trello reviews: 4.3 / 5 on G2

 On one of our personal favorite review sites G2, Trello is rated as 4.3 / 5 from more than 11,000 users.

 On G2, for comparison, monday.com has a rating of 4.6 /5 on G2 from more than 1,200 users!

 Don’t just take our word for it: more than 7,000 people ranked monday.com 4.6/5 or above on review sites, including G2, Capterra, Trustpilot, TrustRadius, and GetApp.

-monday.com—your new Trello alternative
+monday.com—your new Trello alternative for 2021

 monday.com is a Work OS that allows you to create and customize your PERFECT project management tool.
 That’s why we offer a visual, user-friendly, and intuitive interface.

 with monday.com, you have access to a copious amount of views and features (and fun widgets, like our much-loved llama 🦙) that will help you complete any task or project from start to finish easily!